Post-Decree Motion Lawyers in Anoka

 What Are Post-Decree Motions?

-One party may contend that the other has disobeyed a court order relating to their court order.
+One party may contend that the other has disobeyed a court order.
 Most court orders have mediation requirements that require both parties to at least attempt mediation before filing a motion with the court.
-If mediation fails, the harmed party may have to file a motion – a formal request to a judge asking for an order or judgment making the other person obey the original order.
+If mediation fails, the harmed party may have to file a motion — a formal request to a judge asking for an order or judgment making the other person obey the original order.
 The motion may also seek to punish the offending party for failing to follow through with their obligations.

 Issues Handled by Post-Decree Motions